arigo/ShaderDebugger/README.md

 ``#include "debugger.cginc"``--- when you are done.

 If the shader is more complicated, just make sure you call ``uint root = DebugFragment/Vertex/WorldPos()`` once, typically at the start of the shader function, and then pass around the ``root`` variable to all places where you need to call the other ``DbgXxx()`` functions.
-Feel free to add conditions, like ``if (x < 0) DbgSetColor(root, float4(1,0,0,1));`` to make the next thing red if ``x < 0``.
+Or more simply, declare a global variable ``uint root;``, assign it at the start of the shader function, and read it from anywhere to call the ``DbgXxx()`` functions.
+Feel free to add branches, like ``if (x < 0) DbgSetColor(root, float4(1,0,0,1));`` to make the next thing red if ``x < 0``.
 You're writing a shader, but in this case you don't have to worry about performance :-)